Cessation and review of protection status

 • has obtained upon his application the German nationality.

 According to the new Act, the authorities may only start the cessation procedure upon application or declaration of the refugee.
-In this case the authorities ask them to hand in the residence permit, travel documents and other documents relating to the asylum procedure.
-It is possible to appeal the decision at an Administrative Court and the appeal has suspensive effect.[1]
+In this case, the authorities ask them to hand in their residence permit, travel documents and other documents relating to the asylum procedure.
+It is possible to appeal the decision at an Administrative Court and the appeal has a suspensive effect.[1]

 Revocation (Widerruf) based on change in circumstances